-How my baby weaned himself and I didn’t even realise it was happening.
+How my baby weaned himself and I didn’t even realize it was happening.

 Wean: a verb